DirectoryTree/LdapRecord-Docs/laravel/v2/testing.md

 LDAP objects in the emulated directory, they will use your connections configured `base_dn` to create distinguished names.

-## Using a SQLite File Database {#sqlite-file-database}
+## Using a SQLite File Database

 To use a SQLite file database, you must supply an array to the second parameter of the `DirectoryEmulator::setup` method and provide a file path using the `database` key where you would like the SQLite file to be stored:

 > If the file does not exist already, it will be created for you automatically.